 No 5Gbps or 10Gbps LAN port, not wall-mountable

 The Asus RT-AX86U has a 2.5Gbps LAN port and two USB 3.0 ports.
-It performs well both as a regular router as well as a mini NAS server.
+It performs well as a regular router and a mini NAS server.

 Asus RT-AX86U's Rating